 New Zealand Country Report

 New Zealand is one of the least regulated markets in the world.
-The government welcomes foreign investment, and the operational environment is conducive to business, although the Labour government intends to increase regulation in certain areas, particularly industrial relations and housing.
+The government welcomes foreign investment, and the operational environment is conducive to business, although the Labour government is increasing regulation in certain areas, particularly industrial relations and housing.
 Industrial disputes have fallen dramatically from the highs of the 1980s, but have surged in the public sector over the past year.
 The country's infrastructure is well developed, and corruption is not a concern.
 In 2018, the World Bank ranked New Zealand as the best country in the world in its annual Ease of Doing Business Index.

 Vaccinations required to enter the country